-We offer graduate programs leading to the M.A. and Ph.D. degrees.
+We offer graduate programs leading to MA and PhD degrees.

 Department admission requirements

-The normal requirement for admission to the graduate program is satisfactory completion of a standard undergraduate program in mathematics.
-The candidate will be expected to know linear algebra, the elements of abstract algebra, and elementary real analysis.
-A student whose degree has been awarded in some other field may be considered if he/she has had the appropriate courses.
+The background requirement for admission to the graduate program is the completion of a standard undergraduate program in mathematics or the equivalent.
+The applicant will generally be expected to know linear algebra, the elements of abstract algebra, and elementary real analysis.
+An applicant whose degree has been awarded in some other field may be considered if they have had the appropriate courses.
 Applicants will submit a personal statement describing their reasons for pursuing a graduate degree in math.

 The Graduate Division requires that Graduate Assistants carry a minimum of six credits per semester, which may include research and seminar courses.

 Tuition and fees for graduate students (subject to change without notice)

 Tuition and fees are charged according to the number of credit hours carried by the student; auditors (those enrolled in a course for no credit) pay the same fees as students enrolled for credit.
 For tuition purposes only, a full-time student is any student enrolled for 8 or more credit hours.
 However, many mathematics students take only 6 credit hours per semester, to allow time for teaching and research.

 Almost all room assignments to on-campus residence halls go to Hawaii residents who have priority.
 There are limited facilities on campus for graduate students.